Specialties / Services

-A bunion (Hallux valgus) occurs when the foot bone that joins with the big toe moves towards the centre of the body.
+Hallux Valgus occurs when the foot bone that joins with the big toe, moves towards the centre of the body.

 Bunions are more common in women than men.
 Women are more likely to get bunions because they often wear tight-fitting shoes.

 Bunions are generally preventable and treated by wearing more appropriate footwear.
 Bunions rarely require surgery.

 The most common cause of bunions is poor fitting shoes.
 A family history of bunions will increase your risk of developing them.
 Some other causes of bunions are:

 Symptoms of bunions include:

 - redness and / or swelling around the big toe joint